Ask a COVID-19 Question

 - Non-Immigrant Visa Applicants: Please see the U.S. Embassy Malta Visas webpage here.

 - The government of Malta has implemented measures to limit the spread of Covid-19.
-All bars (excluding take-away), restaurants (excluding deliveries), gymnasiums, clubs, cinemas, tombla halls, schools, childcare centers, universities, and all non-essential shops remain closed until further notice.
+All gymnasiums, clubs, cinemas, tombla halls, schools, childcare centers, and universities remain closed until further notice.
 Shops selling food or medicine, pet shops, banks, post offices and transport services will continue to operate as usual.

 - Beginning March 28, all persons age 65 or older, pregnant women, those who are insulin dependent, on biological medication, have received chemotherapy in the past six months, have had a transplant or HIV treatment, are on dialysis, have been treated for respiratory disease in the past year, have had cardiac problems in the past six months, and those who take oral steroids are ordered to stay home except to attend medical appointments.
 Person living with those age 65 or older will need to find alternative accommodation or put themselves in isolation as well.

-- Public gatherings of five or more people are banned, and people must leave a distance of at least two meters space between each other.
+- Public gatherings of six or more people are banned, and people must leave a distance of at least two meters space between each other.

 Entry and Exit Requirements: